rockettheme/docs/Docs/joomla/templates/acacia/INDEX.md

 Acacia uses Chart.js and HTML5 canvas to display beautiful graphs and exquisite typography, such as the various icon elements used on the demo.

+>> This feature may not function properly for users of IE8 and older browsers.

 ### Responsive Layout for RokSprocket

 ![][roksprocket]